the-turing-way/the-turing-way/book/website/reproducible-research/open/open-access.md

 Traditionally many journals are subscription journals, meaning their content is behind a paywall.
 Universities may have subscriptions to that journal, allowing you to access its content if you are based at a subscribing institution or you may be able to pay a one off fee to access an individual article.

-The Open Access movement led to the creation of Open Access journals, where the content is open for anyone to access.
+The Open Access movement led to the creation of Open Access journals, where the content is open for everyone, with no need to pay, or be a member of a subscribing institution.
 The number of these journals is still increasing rapidly, with 17,000 listed in the Directory of Open Access Journals [DOAJ](http://www.doaj.org) (data fetched November 2021).

 (rr-open-access-gold-publishing)=
 #### Gold Open Access publishing

-Gold Open Access Publishing (or sometimes referred to as libre) can be defined as paying an Article Processing Charge (APC) to a journal so they publish the final version of your article, which is then permanently and freely available online for anyone.
+Gold Open Access Publishing (or sometimes referred to as libre) can be defined as paying an Article Processing Charge (APC) to a journal so they publish the final version of your article under an open access license, which is then permanently and freely available online for anyone.
-The author will retain copyright of their article, usually via a Creative Commons licence of their choice, which dictates what others can do with the article.
+The author will retain copyright of their article, usually via a [Creative Commons licence](https://creativecommons.org/) of their choice, which dictates what others can do with the article.
 You can find out more about APCs in this [video](https://www.youtube.com/watch?v=QAeTKUpZq_Y).

 There can often be misconceptions around publishing in Open Access journals- as they are newer to the system they are often wrongly thought of as 'less rigorous' or 'lower quality' than the 'traditional' journals.